 Find trainings, jobs, grants and resources by signing up for our Small Farms e-newsletter at: www.smallfarms.cornell.edu/contact/e-news-sign-up/

 Looking for training opportunities in your area?
 Find one of our regional partners closest to you at: www.smallfarms.cornell.edu/events/

 Other Cornell Resources

 Cornell Cooperative Extension (CCE) Offices.
-What to learn more about events and trainings occurring in your county or a county near you?
+Want to learn more about events and trainings occurring in your county or a county near you?
 Go to the Cornell Extension "Local Offices", scroll to the map at the bottom and click on the county you want to see.
 At the top click on the "EVENTS" tab.
 From there you can either review the listing or conduct a search.